Powerdraw v Powerbender

 The | AB | CD | in holes 7 and 8 make a whole lot sense, with chromaticism and an easy 2nd position blues scale.

-I see that both the Powerdraw and Powerbender layouts offer those notes.
+Both the Powerdraw and Powerbender layouts offer those notes.

-But then he switches, in holes 9 and 10 to |GE |CA | as its done on Powerblow.
+Then he switches, in holes 9 and 10 to |GE |CA | as its done on Powerblow.

 This makes for some good melodic patterns, e.g., in G Pentatonic.